alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 │   ├── api
 │   │   └── server.js        # Express API server for data storage and retrieval which connects to the endpoints │   ├── config
-│   │   └── config.js        # Configuration file (ports, API keys, Helius RPC endpoint)
+│   │   └── config.js        # Configuration file (ports, API keys, RPC endpoint)
 │   ├── modules
 │   │   ├── bundleAnalysis.js   # Module for Bundle Analysis
 │   │   ├── clusterAnalysis.js  # Module for Cluster Analysis
-│   │   ├── tokenInfo.js        # Module for Token Info (Helius RPC integration)
+│   │   ├── tokenInfo.js        # Module for Token Info
-│   │   └── sniperAnalysis.js   # Module for Sniper Analysis (Helius RPC)
+│   │   └── sniperAnalysis.js   # Module for Sniper Analysis
 │   ├── telegram
 │   │   └── telegramClient.js   # Telegram API integration & message processing which is used for tokenInfo.js and sniperAnalysis.js
 │   └── utils